 Heading North, biking to the seaside village of Deep Cove is the perfect half-day adventure.
 While the route to North Vancouver isn’t the prettiest, you will quickly be rewarded by postcard-like landscapes upon arrival.
 Treat yourself to a donut from Honey Doughnuts & Goodies and enjoy the view from Panorama Park.

-Probably one of my favorite bike trips so far.
+Probably one of my favourite bike rides so far.
 Steveston is a fishing village with well-preserved historic sites that give you a glimpse into Pacific Canada’s history.
 Have lunch in Fisherman’s Wharf, follow the West Dyke Trail, and get lost in Storybrooke… That’s right, ABC’s Once Upon a Time was filmed there!

 Biking to Whytecliff Park from downtown Vancouver is the most challenging bike ride on this list because of the elevation gain.
-Ironically, it is also one of the first bike rides I did with my bike.
-This one is for more seasoned bikers and I would only recommend it if you have a newer road bike, but if you’re up for a challenge, it is doable with a vintage road bike as well.
+Ironically, it is also one of the first bike rides I did with my vintage road bike.
+This one is for more seasoned bikers and I would only recommend it if you have a newer road bike.
+However, if you’re up for a challenge, it is doable with a vintage road bike as well.
 The landscape is definitely worth the effort!